3rd Battalion, 5th Marines: Iraq War

 3rd Battalion was deployed for the 2003 invasion of Iraq.
 The battalion was again deployed in 2004 to capture the city of Fallujah from insurgents' control.
 In November 2004, the battalion, along with several other units, participated in Operation Phantom Fury (also known as Al Fajr (Dawn)) and was part of one of the biggest battles in Iraq to that time.

 On June 20, 2006, seven Marines and a Navy Corpsman of Kilo Company were charged with the April 26, 2006, murder of disabled Iraqi civilian Hashim Ibrahim Awad, an event referred to as the "Hamdania incident".
 All eight faced additional charges of kidnapping, conspiracy, larceny, assault and housebreaking or unlawfully entering a dwelling.
 Five of the men were accused of making a false official statement.

 On May 19, 2006, Darkhorse Marines captured three insurgents responsible for the kidnapping and detention of Jill Carroll, an American journalist with The Christian Science Monitor.

-In June 2006, Lance Corporal Reginal Dutt avenged the death of four 2/4 Marines Scout Snipers who had been killed on a roof top in Ramadi in 2004.
+In June 2006, Lance Corporal Reginal Dutt avenged the death of four 2/4 Marines Scout Snipers who had been killed on a rooftop in Ramadi in 2004.
 3/5's mission in Habbaniyah killed the insurgent sniper and driver of a vehicle.
 The sniper rifle was demilitarized and now resides at the 5th Marines Regimental Command Post.